CDAC programs unify, empower, and promote the arts in the California desert.

 National Assembly of State Arts Agencies unites, represents, and serves the nation's state and jurisdictional arts agencies.

-* Foster collaboration between artists and organizations.
+* Foster collaboration between artists, organizations, and communities.

-* Create professional and educational opportunities for local artists.
+* Create opportunities for local artists.

 * Inspire greater pride in place.